Logo of the The Poor Swiss

 yes

-Another option I have talked about before is using Revolut Card.
+Another option I have discussed before is using Revolut Card.
 Revolut allows you to do transactions in foreign currencies with no transaction fees.

 Since 2020, Neon has offered free payment abroad with the card in any currency.
 Free payment abroad is awesome!
 Furthermore, Neon is cheaper than Revolut since they do not have weekend fees, for instance.